 On the other hand, Chetan Sharma was on his bowling mark, he knew Miandad will throw everything at it.
-He observed that the batsman is standing open chest, looking for the midwicket area.
-Sharma planned in his mind to bowl a fast paced short delivery.
+He observed that he is standing open chest, looking for the midwicket area.
+Sharma planned in his mind to bowl a fast paced short delivery to surprise him.

-Chetan Sharma started running for the all important delivery but stopped in the midway.
-He then made his way back to his bowling mark and made a firm decision of bowling a short delivery.
+Chetan Sharma started running for probably the most important delivery of his life, but nerves got the better of him and he had to stop in the midway.
+He then made his way back to his bowling mark, composed himself and made a firm decision of bowling a short delivery.

 Chandrakanth Pandit, who was keeping wickets for India in that game claimed in an interview that no one believed Miandad will hit the ball out of the boundary.

 Chetan Sharma delivered a full-toss angling into the leg stump; Miandad was too good to miss out on such a juicy length.
 He swung the bat and connected well enough to clear the boundary comfortably.